 I love peaches.
 And I really, really love a luscious peach cobbler.
 A Peach Cobbler should have a smooth, warm filling and lightly browned top with just a little bit of crunch.
-This Peach Cobbler fits the bill!
+So this Peach Cobbler fits the bill!

 Now I am a transplanted Yankee married to a Southern man.
-It is often difficult to measure up to his Mama’s southern cooking.
+So it is often difficult to measure up to his Mama’s southern cooking.
 But this gets two thumbs up on its Southern Authenticity.

 While peaches are available fresh in June and July here in North Carolina, it’s often too hot to bake during those months.

 My solution is simple.
 I make maybe one cobbler over the summer.
 Then I can the rest of my peaches.
-This allows me to pull off a fresh tasting peach cobbler in the fall or winter.
+As a result, I can pull off a fresh tasting peach cobbler in the fall or winter.
 And the taste of home-canned peaches are far superior to the cans at the grocery store.